caronc/apprise-api/README.md

 | Variable             | Description |
 |--------------------- | ----------- |
+| `PUID` | The User ID you wish the Apprise instance under the hood to run as.
+The default is `1000` if not otherwise specified.
+| `PGID` | The Group ID you wish the Apprise instance under the hood to run as.
+The default is `1000` if not otherwise specified.
 | `APPRISE_DEFAULT_THEME` | Can be set to `light` or `dark`; it defaults to `light` if not otherwise provided.
 The theme can be toggled from within the website as well.
 | `APPRISE_DEFAULT_CONFIG_ID` | Defaults to `apprise`.
 This is the presumed configuration ID you always default to when accessing the configuration manager via the website.
 | `APPRISE_CONFIG_DIR` | Defines an (optional) persistent store location of all configuration files saved.
 By default:<br/> - Configuration is written to the `apprise_api/var/config` directory when just using the _Django_ `manage runserver` script.
 However for the path for the container is `/config`.